 Tamoxifen and raloxifene

-Tamoxifen (Nolvadex®, Soltamox®) and raloxifene (Evista®) are medications that lower your risk of breast cancer by blocking the effects of estrogen.
-Estrogen is a natural hormone your body makes that can make some breast tumors grow.
-These medications only lower your risk of getting a certain type of breast cancer called estrogen receptor-positive breast cancer, which is the most common type.
-They won’t lower your risk of getting estrogen receptor-negative cancers.
+Tamoxifen (Nolvadex®, Soltamox®) and raloxifene (Evista®) are medications that lower your risk for breast cancer.
+They block the effects of estrogen, which can make some breast tumors grow.
+Estrogen is a natural hormone your body makes.
+These medications only lower your risk of getting a certain type of breast cancer.
+It’s called estrogen receptor-positive breast cancer, the most common type of breast cancer.
+They will not lower your risk of getting estrogen receptor-negative cancers.

-You can only take raloxifene if you’ve gone through menopause (permanent end of your menstrual cycle).
+You can only take raloxifene if you have gone through menopause (permanent end of your menstrual cycle).
 You can take tamoxifen before or after menopause.

 Aromatase inhibitors

 Aromatase inhibitors are medications that stop an enzyme called aromatase from changing other hormones into estrogen.
 One of these medications, exemestane (Aromasin®), has been shown to lower the risk of breast cancer in people with LCIS.
-You should only take these medications if you’ve gone through menopause.
+You should only take these medications if you have gone through menopause.

 Prophylactic mastectomy